Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 4. New Goal: Convince YouTube I’m 70 and in Italy

-5. Selectively Route Apple TV Over the VPN
+5. Selectively Route Apple TV Through the VPN

-6. Selectively Route Apple TV YouTube Traffic Over the VPN
+6. Selectively Route Apple TV YouTube Traffic Through the VPN

 7. Gotcha: DNS Race Condition

-10. Find a VPN Exit Node with no ASN Leak
+10. Find a VPN Exit Node Without an ASN Leak

 11. Hijack Google Video DNS Queries